HoGentTIN/infra-labs/assignment/4-kubernetes.md

 You can also try to update the image of the app to a newer version.
 In the image name `docker.io/jocatalin/kubernetes-bootcamp:v1`, change `v1` to `v2` and apply the change.
 Observe how the cluster performs a rolling update on the application and check afterwards (in the browser or using `curl`) whether the new version is running.

+Possible extensions:

-**Optional:** If one of the nodes in the cluster becomes unavailable (e.g. `minikube node stop minikube-m03).
+- If one of the nodes in the cluster becomes unavailable (e.g. `minikube node stop minikube-m03).
 What happens?
 Is the application still available?
 Are the pods still running?
 Is a pod automatically rescheduled to another node?
 What if you restart the node?
 Will the cluster "heal" itself completely or not?

 ## 4.3.
 Labels and selectors